fleetdm/fleet/docs/2-Deployment/1-Installation.md

 ### MySQL

-Fleet uses MySQL extensively as it's main database.
+Fleet uses MySQL extensively as its main database.
 Many cloud providers (such as [AWS](https://aws.amazon.com/rds/mysql/) and [GCP](https://cloud.google.com/sql/)) host reliable MySQL services which you may consider for this purpose.
 A well supported MySQL [Docker container](https://hub.docker.com/_/mysql/) also exists if you would rather run MySQL in a container.
 For more information on how to configure the `fleet` binary to use the correct MySQL instance, see the [Configuration](./2-Configuration.md) document.

 Fleet requires at least MySQL version 5.7.